 As previously discussed on this blog the concept of vicarious traumatisation has over time gone from a framework to a disorder, diagnosis and an inevitable outcome of working with traumatised clients.
 Halevi and Idisis (2018) have examined personal factors related to this concept.
 It seems these are important.

 Halevi and Idisis (2018) explored the link between the phenomenon of “differentiation of self” (Bowen, 1978), and levels of reported vicarious traumatization.
 They found a strong negative correlation between vicarious traumatization and differentiation of self.
-That is the higher someone scored higher on differentiation of self the lower they scored on measures of vicarious traumatization.
+That is the higher someone scored on differentiation of self the lower they scored on measures of vicarious traumatization.
 They stated:

 “The results of this study point to the potential for differentiation of self to serve as an index of the ability to withstand vicarious traumatization.”